Jonathan India Player Props: Reds vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in the league.

-- The Mets have a 4.82 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Mets have a 4.71 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Mets will look to Verlander (0-1) in his second start this season.
+- Senga (4-1 with a 3.38 ERA and 36 strikeouts in 32 2/3 innings pitched) makes the start for the Mets, his seventh of the season.

-- His last time out was on Thursday against the Detroit Tigers, when the righty went five innings, surrendering two earned runs while giving up five hits.
+- In his last outing on Friday against the Colorado Rockies, the righty went six scoreless innings while surrendering two hits.

+- The 30-year-old has amassed an ERA of 3.38, with 10.1 strikeouts per nine innings, in six games this season.
+Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.